Ashish-Choudhary/Remote-motor-control-RS485-Protocol-MSP430-Launchpad/README.md

 ##Hardware

 <img src = "http://www.xanthium.in/sites/default/files/site-images/product-page/usb_to_rs485_converter_250px.jpg" />
-- USB2SERIAL
+- **USB2SERIAL**
-- An easy to use USB to RS485/RS232/Serial converter that is used to add a RS485 to the Linux or Windows PC .More Details
+  - An easy to use USB to RS485/RS232/Serial converter that is used to add a RS485 port to Linux or Windows PC.
+  <a href = "http://xanthium.in/USB-to-Serial-RS232-RS485-Converter">More Details</a>

 <img src = "http://www.xanthium.in/sites/default/files/site-images/product-page/Robot_shield_msp430_launchpad_250px.jpg" />
-- Robot Shield
+- **Robot Shield**
-- A booster Pack for MSP430 Launchpad that can be used for controlling DC motors as well a providing RS485 communication.More details
+  - A booster Pack for MSP430 Launchpad that can be used for controlling DC motors as well a providing RS485 communication.
+    <a href = "http://xanthium.in/Robot-MotorControl-RS485-Shield-for-MSP430-Launchpad">More Details</a>

 ##Software

-<a href = "http://xanthium.in/cross-platform-master-control-software-rs485-communication"> **Details regarding software can be found here **</a>
+<a href = "http://xanthium.in/cross-platform-master-control-software-rs485-communication"> **Details regarding software can be found here**</a>

 Cross platform control software is written in Python and C# and can run on both Linux and Windows.